mont5piques/caldav_calendar_te/README.md

 - [ ] Add sound notifications.
 - [ ] Integrate a Caldav Enabled Tasklist plugin.
 - [ ] Add Emoticon Support.
-- [x] ~~Remove mcrypt and replace with openssl.~~
+- [x] ~~Remove mcrypt and replace with openssl.~~ Thank you @MAT-WEISS-2017
-* User feature requests are always welcome but I cannot guarantee I can pull all of them off ... :smiley_face:
+* User feature requests are always welcome but I cannot guarantee if I can pull it off ... :relaxed:

 **Random Color Quickie**